Inaugural episode of Zenware and RoadFS Mafia Memoirs

 Shawn: Um, I’m pretty versatile for the most part, but I’m not really a fan of dealership work simply because the educational aspect in the wintertime will get us through and really, actually, we see a busier times in the winner than we do and sometimes the summer because just the educational aspect of everything.
 Teaching people about paint protection and how to care for their interiors and exteriors and you know the ways around them that’s how to tend to him and take care of them in the proper way you could get that done, then you protected your investment for that season in many seasons to come.
 So dealership work for me just really isn’t kind of my way to go not my forte or niche, but other people do like it, and it works well for them and, you know, bravo to them.
 It’s just it’s just not a fit for my company, and I’m trying to well, I wouldn’t say it’s a bad deal, and I wouldn’t say that it’s something that I wouldn’t entertain doing, you know, one day, but I’ve done enough of it in my first few years of detailing to where just it was just volume wasn’t my thing, I was looking more for quality.

-Jody: That’s an interesting thing because I think a lot of the detailing companies that are doing dealership port there, really honing in on the volume, right?
+Jody: That’s an interesting thing because I think a lot of the detailing companies that are doing dealership work there, really honing in on the volume, right?
 Where as, detailers like you, they are really masters of the craft.

 Jody: You’re trying.
 To take it to the next level where you’re really it’s almost an art form, would you agree?
 Or disagree?